-Under the direction of Kamel Boutros and Alex Nguyen, the parish choirs and orchestras will perform musical settings by Harry Burleigh, Antonin Dvořák, David Wilcox, George Frederick Handel, Kamel Boutros, Matt Veligdan, and Alex Nguyen, with plenty of congregational caroling binding the service together.
-Not to overlook the exceptional young talent of the congregation, the young musicians of the newly-formed Calvary-St. George Music Academy will make their debut.
+Under the direction of Kamel Boutros, the parish choirs and orchestras will perform musical settings by Antonín Dvořák, John Rutter, Benjamin Britten, and others, with plenty of congregational caroling binding the service together.
+And the exceptional young musicians of the Calvary-St. George Music Academy will also perform.

 Don’t miss the opportunity to make the tradition that thousands of New Yorkers have embraced your own this Christmas.